Techtonica/curriculum/dev-tools/command-line-advanced.md

 - [BashGuide](http://mywiki.wooledge.org/BashGuide)
 - [Filenames and Pathnames in Shell: How to do it Correctly](https://www.dwheeler.com/essays/filenames-in-shell.html)
 - [I/O Redirection](http://wiki.bash-hackers.org/syntax/redirection)

+### Challenge with Homebrew
+Try to install other optional utility using Homebrew, for example  `tree` .

 ### Challenge with `Awk` Command